 Cancer is a leading cause of mortality in the United Kingdom.
-Chances for survival are improved when cancer is diagnosed early.
-People with learning disabilities are not diagnosed with cancer as quickly as people without learning disabilities.
-This means that by the time they are diagnosed, their cancer is more advanced and harder to treat.
-We do not have a lot of information about what happens when people with learning disabilities have cancer-related symptoms, or what can support a timely diagnosis.
-Addressing this inequality in cancer diagnosis is a public health priority, one which requires an inclusive and systematic approach.
+Chances for survival are improved when cancer is diagnosed and treated early.
+People from marginalised groups, such as people with learning disabilities, often wait longer to receive a diagnosis and/or start treatment.
+This means that, by the time they are diagnosed and treated, their cancer may be more advanced and treatment less effective.
+We do not have a lot of information about what happens when people from some marginalised groups have cancer-related symptoms, or what can support timely diagnosis and treatment.
+Addressing such inequalities in cancer care is a public health priority, one which requires an inclusive and systematic approach.

-The University of Surrey, in collaboration with the University of Exeter and Queen Mary University of London (QMUL), have been awarded funding from the NIHR Health and Social Care Delivery Research (HSDR) Programme to deliver work-packages aimed at understanding and addressing inequalities in cancer diagnosis for people with learning disabilities.
+The University of Surrey, in collaboration with the Oxford University, the University of Exeter and Teesside University have been awarded funding from Cancer Research UK to deliver a programme of work aimed at identifying, understanding and addressing inequalities in cancer care in marginalised groups.

-The University of Surrey is seeking a talented research fellow to join the project team.
-The post-holder will be based at Surrey (under the supervision of Dr Anna Cox) and will join a wider team of academics and researchers at the University of Surrey working on this project (Professor Katriina Whitaker and Dr Rob Kerrison).
-The post-holder will also work closely with colleagues at the University of Exeter and QMUL to deliver the project.
-Responsible for helping to design and carry out qualitative research, they will observe and explore (through interviews) the experiences of people in three places in England to understand what prevents or helps a timely diagnosis of cancer for people with learning disabilities.
-They will also contribute to a scoping review, and analysis and dissemination of findings.
+The University of Surrey is seeking a talented research fellow to support this research.
+The post-holder will be based at Surrey (under the supervision of Dr Rob Kerrison) and will join a wider team of academics and researchers at the University of Surrey (Professor Katriina Whitaker and Dr Anna Cox).
+The post-holder will also work closely with colleagues at the above mentioned universities.
+They will be responsible for helping to design and carry out qualitative and quantitative research, including the analysis of large datasets (e.g. CPRD), and observe and explore (through interviews) the experiences of people diagnosed with cancer.

-This 0.60 FTE post is funded for an initial period of 18 months, with potential for extension.
+This 1.0 FTE post is funded for an period of 18 months.